-Be sure to try out the local fruits such as the crunchy Pink Roseapples and the huge juicy Pomelos, they look good enough to get anyone feeling a bit hungry.
+Be sure to try out the local fruits such as the crunchy pink Rose-apples and the huge juicy Pomelos, they look good enough to get anyone feeling a bit hungry.
 If you’re brave enough you can even try some fresh Durian!

-There’s also a wide selection of Thai deserts available at the Maeklong Railway Market.
+There’s also a wide selection of Thai desserts available at the Maeklong Railway Market.
 I’m not familiar with the names but they’re definitely worth trying.
 Some are good and some are interesting.
 It’s like a lucky dip so just take your chances.

 Where is the Maeklong Railway Market?

 The Maeklong Railway Market is located in Samut Songkhram Province.
-This is about 1 hour south west of Bangkok, just beyond Samut Sakhon.
+This is about 1 hour south-west of Bangkok, just beyond Samut Sakhon.

 Accommodation near the Train Market

 Note: bookings made through Agoda send a tiny commission towards The Lost Passport.
-I personally use Agoda for all my hotel bookings.
+I personally use Agoda for my hotel bookings.

 Getting to the Maeklong Train Market